You May Have an Unknown Need

 Consider transitioning your giving into the new.

-- You reap what you sow into.
+- We reap what we sow into.

-- Transition your giving into the new.
+- I suggest that you consider transition your giving into the new.

 - As you do you are transitioning your heart into the new.